Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Introduction

 In the case $\alpha=0$ there also exists $C'>0$ such that for all $(x,y)\in \K$,

 \end{proposition}

-More recently, there has been interest in ``complete'' expansions, meaning expansions to arbitrary order in $t$, not simply the leading term.
+In the past several years, there has been interest in ``complete'' expansions, meaning expansions to arbitrary order in $t$, not simply the leading term.
 For example, \cite{Inahama} uses a distributional form of Malliavin calculus, due to Watanabe, to give (potentially) complete expansions of the heat kernel on the sub-Riemannian cut locus, under some stochastically-motived assumptions, while \cite{Ludewig2,Ludewig1} uses wave parametrix techniques to, among other things, give (potentially) complete expansions of the heat kernel of a self-adjoint Laplace-type operator acting on a vector bundle over a compact Riemannian manifold.
 Here, it is important to note that writing the heat kernel asymptotics in terms of a Laplace integral, which all of these approaches do, in one way or another, to obtain a complete expansion or even an exact leading term, is only possible if the asymptotics of the integral can be explicitly determined.
 If the hinged energy functional is real analytic in some coordinates, then the general theory of Laplace asymptotics, as developed by Arnold and collaborators \cite{Arnold_singularities_diff_maps1, Arnold_singularities_diff_maps2} guarantees an expansion in rational powers of $t$ and integer powers of $\log t$.
-But in the general smooth case, one can have situations in which this theory does not apply, and where even the leading order appears not to be known.
-We observe that Corollary \ref{C:MolchanovLaplace} supports complete expansions, and illustrate by giving them in two typical cases, when $h_{x,y}$ has $A$-type singularities and when it is Morse-Bott, in Sections \ref{Sect:A_n} and \ref{Sect:MB}.
+We observe that Corollary \ref{C:MolchanovLaplace} supports complete expansions via this approach, and illustrate by giving them in two typical cases, when $h_{x,y}$ has $A$-type singularities and when it is Morse-Bott, in Sections \ref{Sect:A_n} and \ref{Sect:MB}.